kubeshop/testkube-docs/README.md

 make docs
 ```

-in the root folder and copying the generated files from the `gen/docs/cli` folder to the `/cli` folder in this repo.
+in the root folder and copying the generated files from the `gen/docs/cli` folder to the `/cli` folder in this repo (clear the folder first so old files are removed).

 :::tip
 Make sure the generated docs build with `npm run build` ok before committing, and fix any errors manually as applicable.